innovationinsoftware/microservices-practical/labs/day1/spring-boot.md

      - Spring Web
      - Spring Cloud Config Server
 2. **Configure the Config Server:**
-   - Open `src/main/resources/application.yml` and add the following configuration:
+   - Open or create a new file at the following path `src/main/resources/application.yml` and add the following configuration:
      ```yaml
      server:
        port: 8888